IALE Journal "Landscape Ecology"

 We are proud to offer IALE Members the following benefits from Springer:

-Land (ISSN 2073-445X) is an international and cross-disciplinary, peer-reviewed, open access journal of land use/land change, land management, land system science, landscape, soil-sediment-water systems, urban contexts, urban-rural interactions, land–climate interactions, etc., published monthly online by MDPI.
+Land (ISSN 2073-445X) is an international and cross-disciplinary, peer-reviewed, open access journal of land system science, landscape, soil–sediment–water systems, urban study, land–climate interactions, water–energy–land–food (WELF) nexus, biodiversity research and health nexus, land modelling and data processing, ecosystem services, and multifunctionality and sustainability etc., published monthly online by MDPI.

 Landscape Online is a peer-reviewed, open-access e-online journal supported by theInternational Association for Landscape Ecology (IALE) and its community, published by IALE-D. The focus lies on contributions on landscape research with inter- or transdisciplinary aspiration.